 INTRODUCTION: Pope Paul celebrated the traditional Palm Sunday mass in the Vatican City on Sunday (3 April).

-INTRODUCTION: Pope Paul celebrated the traditional Palm Sunday mass in the Vatican City on Sunday (3 April).
+Background: INTRODUCTION: Pope Paul celebrated the traditional Palm Sunday mass in the Vatican City on Sunday (3 April).
 The event marks the start of the Christian Holy Week.

 SYNOPSIS: As usual, the event attracted thousands of visitors from all around the world.
 In all, about 30,000 pilgrims crowded into St. Peter's Square in brilliant sunshine.
 The 79-year-old Pontiff, who has just recovered from influenza, performed the ceremony of blessing palm and olive branches.